Geodesic clustering of zeros of Eisenstein series for congruence groups

-This satisfies Miquel's---sometimes named after Jakob Steiner--- six circle theorem (`if five circles have four triple points of intersection, then the remaining intersection points are on a sixth circle', see \cite[\S 2.8, Ex.~20]{Hist}); the result applies with our circles (with four triple intersection points), where the sixth `circle' is the imaginary axis, dashed in Figure \ref{Miquel}, containing the remaining (double) intersection points: the origin and the point at infinity.
+\begin{remark} The configuration $\mathcal C$ of generalized circles in Figure \ref{Miquel} is well-known in classical projective geometry; it satisfies Miquel's---sometimes named after Jakob Steiner--- six circle theorem (`if five circles have four triple points of intersection, then the remaining intersection points are on a sixth circle', see \cite[\S 2.8, Ex.~20]{Hist}); the result applies in our situation, where the sixth `circle' is the imaginary axis, dashed in Figure \ref{Miquel}, containing the remaining (double) intersection points of the other lines (solid in Figure \ref{Miquel}): the origin and the point at infinity.

-The configuration $\mathcal C$ of solid lines in Figure \ref{Miquel} is the union of orbits of the unit circle under two groups of isometries isomorphic to $S_3$ contained in the group of (not necessarily orientation preserving) isometries $\mathrm{PGL}(2,\R)$ of $\Hh$.
+The configuration $\mathcal C'$ of solid lines in Figure \ref{Miquel} is the union of orbits of the unit circle under two groups of isometries isomorphic to $S_3$ contained in the group of (not necessarily orientation preserving) isometries $\mathrm{PGL}(2,\R)$ of $\Hh$.
 A general so-called \emph{anharmonic group} is of the form $\mathrm{Aut}(\widehat \Cc \setminus \{p,q,r\})$ for three distinct points $p,q,r$ on the Riemann sphere.
 It permutes the values of the harmonic/cross ratio of a fourth point with the three given points taken in any possible order.
 A different description is found in \cite{Hathaway}.
-All such groups are conjugate in $\mathrm{PGL}(2,\R)$ (by the sharp $3$-transitivity of the action of this group on $\widehat \Cc$). and the two relevant choices for us are
+All such groups are conjugate in $\mathrm{PGL}(2,\R)$ by the sharp $3$-transitivity of the action of this group on $\widehat \Cc$. and the two relevant choices for us are

-Notice that $A_+$ is also the covering group of modular curves $X(2) \rightarrow X(1)$ given as the linear fractional transformations of $z$ that keep the $j$-invariant unchanged in the Legendre elliptic curve $y^2=x(x-1)(x-z)$.
-The configuration $\mathcal C$ is the union of the orbits of the unit circle under $A_+$ (i.e., the unit circle, circle of radius $1$ centered at $1$ and the line $\Re(z)=1/2$) and $A_-$ (i.e., the unit circle, circle of radius $1$ centered at $-1$ and the line $\Re(z)=-1/2$). \end{remark}
+The configuration $\mathcal C'$ is the union of the orbits of the unit circle under $A_+$ and $A_-$. \end{remark}